Jahannam: Punishments

 Psychological torments are humiliation (Q.3:178) and listening to "sighs and sobs".
 (Q.11:106).
-There are at least a couple of indications that physical rather than "spiritual or psychological" punishment predominates in jahannam according to scholars Smith and Haddad.
-For example, the Quran notes that inmates of jahannam will be denied the pleasure of "gazing on the face of God", but nowhere does it state "that this loss contributed to the agony" the inmates experience.
+There are at least a couple of indications that physical rather than "spiritual or psychological" punishment predominates in hell according to scholars Smith and Haddad.
+For example, the Quran notes that inmates of hell will be denied the pleasure of "gazing on the face of God", but nowhere does it state "that this loss contributed to the agony" the inmates experience.
 While the Quran describes the regret the inmates express for the deeds that put them in hell, it is "for the consequences" of the deeds "rather than for the actual commission of them".

-A depiction of Muhammad visiting the inmates of Jahannam being tormented by the guardian angels of Hell, and showing the tree Zaqqum with the heads of devils; miniature from "The David Collection".

-In Hadith's
+In Hadith

-There are "scores" of narrations or "short narratives traced back to the Prophet or his Companions" from "the third/ninth century onwards", that "greatly elaborate" on the Quranic image of hell.
+There are "scores" of narrations or "short narratives traced back to the Prophet or his Companions" that "greatly elaborate" on the Quranic image of hell.

 Organization, size, and guards

-Similarly to how the Qur'an speaks of the seven gates of Hell, "relatively early" narrations attest that Hell has seven levels.
+Similarly to how the Qur'an speaks of the seven gates of hell, "relatively early" narrations attest that hell has seven levels.
 This interpretation became "widespread" in Islam.
-The bridge (ṣirāṭ) over Hell that all resurrected souls must cross is mentioned in several narrations.
+The bridge (ṣirāṭ) over hell that all resurrected souls must cross is mentioned in several narrations.

-Some hadith describe the size of hell as enormous.
-It is so deep that if a stone were thrown into it, it would fall for 70 years before reaching the bottom (according to one hadith).
+One hadith describes hell as so deep that if a stone were thrown into it, it would fall for 70 years before reaching the bottom.
 Another states that the breadth of each of Hell's walls is equivalent to a distance covered by a walking journey of 40 years.
 According to another source (Qurṭubī) it takes "500 years" to get from one of its levels to another.

-Traditions often describe this in multiples of seven: hell has seventy thousand valleys, each with "seventy thousand ravines, inhabited by seventy thousand serpents and scorpions".
+Hell has seventy thousand valleys, each with "seventy thousand ravines, inhabited by seventy thousand serpents and scorpions".

-According to one hadith, hell will be vastly more populous than Paradise.
-Out of every one thousand people entering into the afterlife, nine hundred and ninety-nine of them will end up in the fire.
+According to one hadith, out of every one thousand people entering into the afterlife, nine hundred and ninety-nine of them will end up in hell.
 (According to at least one scholarly salafi interpretation, the hadith expresses the large disparity between the number of saved and damned rather than a specific literal ratio.)

-Malik in Hadith quotes Muhammad as saying that the "fire of the children of Adam [humans] which they kindle is a seventieth part of the fire of Jahannam."
+Malik in hadith quotes Muhammad as saying that the "fire of the children of Adam [humans] which they kindle is a seventieth part of the fire of Jahannam."
 He also describes that fire as "blacker than tar".